Congratulations and Welcome to Granite State College!

-Students need to set up their GSC Account which will give you access to the following systems:
+Students need to set up their Granite State College Account which will give you access to the following systems:

-- Moodle: Used for online courses, online tutoring, and more.
+- Canvas: Used for online courses, online tutoring, and more

-- Go.Granite Email: Serves as your email for receiving official communications from the College.
+- Granite.edu Email: Serves as your email for receiving official communications from the College

 Make arrangements for your official transcripts to be sent to Admissions at Granite State College.
-You can also drop them off at your local campus.
+The Granite State College CEEB code is 0458.